Intro

 Overview of the visual pathways:

-Light fall's into our eyes and is projected through the lens' on rod- & cone cells in the retina (2.1 Rods & Cones).
-The information of these cells is collected by ganglion & bipolar cells (2.3 Ganglion & Bipolar) and is send on through a relay mechanism called the LGN (3.
-LGN: Magno & Parvo) and the SC (4.
-SC: Superior Colliculus) on to the first visual part of our brain called the Primary Visual Cortex (V1) (5.
-Primary Visual Cortex).
+Light fall's into our eyes and is projected through the lens' on rod- & cone cells in the retina.
+The information of these cells is collected by ganglion & bipolar cells and is send on through a relay mechanism called the LGN and the SC on to the first visual part of our brain called the Primary Visual Cortex.

-The facial masking structure that surrounds our eyes and the structure of the retina (rods & cones) has intresting correlations.
-Key points of where the eyes get in contact or lose contact with the nasal intersection, correspond to bumps in the diagram where the percentage of rods take a drop.
+The facial masking structure that surrounds our eyes and the structure of the retina (rods & cones) has interesting correlations.
+Key points of where the eyes get in contact, or lose contact with the nasal intersection, they correspond to bumps in the diagram where the percentage of rods take a drop.

-These key points work as thresholds aligning and locking our view.
-The bumps are situated in the peripheral rods-fields of the retina, that defines contrast and movement, important for reading. (more)
+Key points work as thresholds aligning and locking our view.
+The bumps are situated in the peripheral rods-fields of the retina, an area that defines contrast and movement, important for reading. (more)

 5. Primary Visual Cortex (V1)

 Binocular view is represented in the primary visual cortex of the brain as a striped pattern, the blank triangular area represents monocular view (MC).
 The MC region is defined by facial masking elements that surround our eyes, the more masking there is, the lesser peripheral-binocular input our brain has to process.
-There is an interesting theory by Professor Dmitri B. Chklovskii and Alexei A. Koulakov explaining the function of the striped patterns. (more)
+A theory based on; striped pattern minimizes the length of neuronal connections, explains the function of the striped patterns. (more)

-The Striped pattern is an evolution of making the shortest and as a result, the fastest connections between visual input of both eyes.
-It represents fluent transition/fluctuation/oscillation between the two brain-half's. (more)
+The Striped pattern is an evolution of making the shortest and fastest connections between visual input of both eyes.

-Two eyes focusing at a point, nasal masking is increased, on the diagram we can see what the influence is of the different masking levels on the primary visual cortices.
+Two eyes focus at one point while masking is increased.
+On the diagram we can see the influence of different masking levels on the primary visual cortices.

 a.
 Differences in the LGN.